 In the face of increasingly complex societal challenges and diminishing resources, we employ creative intelligence as a tool for communities to achieve specific outcomes.
 Our assets-based approach centers art-making as a valuable, cost-effective, sustainable tool for reaching concrete, innovative solutions to municipal & community problems while deepening the public’s awareness and appreciation of local government’s role in creating healthy, educated, engaged, economically vibrant communities.

-Our flagship partnership with the City of Portland, ME was made possible by the tremendous generosity of the Nathan Cummings Foundation and the Elmina B. Sewall Foundation, and succeeded in fostering a culture of collaboration that directly engaged over 150 city employees, 75 artists, and several thousand residents.
+Our flagship partnership with the City of Portland, ME (chronicled on the Art At Work blog) was made possible by the tremendous generosity of the Nathan Cummings Foundation and the Elmina B. Sewall Foundation, and succeeded in fostering a culture of collaboration that directly engaged over 150 city employees, 75 artists, and several thousand residents.
 From 2007 to 2015, our projects put creativity to work delivering measurable outcomes that improved police force morale, deepened cross-cultural understanding among Public Service workers and raised public awareness and appreciation for the role of government.
 City employees created hundreds of original artworks, performances, poetry readings and civic dialogues that engaged over 25,000 people in the region and reached over a million people through local and major media outlets.
 City workers’ posters, prints, photographs, and poems hang in galleries, city parking garages, lunchrooms, recycling centers, police stations, libraries, conference rooms, and maintenance shops across Portland, deepening awareness, respect, expectations, relationships, and pride.